 |

-of this higher stress, don't do heavy hill training more
+of the higher stress from running hills, don't do heavy hill training more

-often than once a week.
+often than once or twice a week.
 The rest of the week when you encounter

 hills during your run, consider the hills as LSD training and run them at